mawfia/SortedPresidentsProject/README.md

 # PresidentsProject
-1st Group Project in Quad 2
+1st Group Project in Quad 2 created 4 November 2016

 GENERAL USAGE NOTES
 -------------------
 This was a weekend project designed, built, and deployed to cloud services from scratch.

 -The purpose of this dynamic web application is to display a web page with information about all Presidents that have held office.

 -A user is able to click next and previous buttons to scroll through the presidents in order of term in office.